Paper beads are so easy, cheap and fun to make. And this brilliant device makes it even better.

 Whilst it is perfectly possible to make paper beads using a knitting needle, or a simple pronged stick, this sturdy bead maker does make the process easier and faster

-I also find turning the handle is much easier on my wrists than twiddling a stick to wind the beads.
+Also, I find turning the handle is much easier on my wrists than twiddling a stick to wind the beads.
 I don’t have any children around to test, but I suspect it is a lot easier for youngsters to turn a bead on this winder than with a small stick.
-I definitely end up with less glue on me using this device than when I used a small pronged stick type turner.
+There is definitely less glue on me using this device than when I used a small pronged stick type turner.

 The option of adding a bottle for a built in storage device is very clever and convenient.